Introduction

 School Landing Pages

 Once you’ve defined your goals, you need to create landing pages to support your campaign.
 A school landing page is a web page created specifically for a marketing campaign.
 Visitors are directed to your landing page after they click on an email link, ad, or social media post from your campaign.
 Most landing pages have elements like call-to-action buttons, social proof, and forms.
 These elements help website visitors “take the next step,” which could look like filling out an inquiry form or signing up for a newsletter.
-We discuss the foundational elements of a school landing page in our SchoolCEO article here:
+We discuss the foundational elements of a school landing page in our SchoolCEO article here.

-Read The Anatomy of a School Landing PageSet up and Execution
+Read The Anatomy of a School Landing Page

-- Pay-per-click
+• Pay-per-click

-- Social media
+• Social media

-- Retargeting
+• Retargeting

-- Print advertising
+• Print advertising

-- Radio
+• Radio

-- Email marketing
+• Email marketing

-If you’re interested in utilizing LinkedIn, Facebook, or Instagram for your school marketing campaign, we’ve outlined step-by-step instructions on setting up and monitoring your campaign in this article:
+If you’re interested in utilizing LinkedIn, Facebook, or Instagram for your school marketing campaign, we’ve outlined step-by-step instructions on setting up and monitoring your campaign in this article.

-How to Launch a School Marketing CampaignTracking Analytics
+How to Launch a School Marketing Campaign

-Once your campaign is up and running, you're going to want to know if your efforts are having the desired impact.
-You can monitor your peformance by tracking a few simple numbers.
+Once your campaign is up and running, you’re going to want to know if your efforts are having the desired impact.
+You can monitor your performance by tracking a few simple numbers.
 Common metrics for school marketing campaigns include:

-number of ad views
+• Impressions: number of ad views

-number of ad engagements
+• Clicks: number of ad engagements

-amount of money spent on ads
+• Spend: amount of money spent on ads

 Your marketing goals should determine what metrics you choose to track.
 If the goal is to increase brand awareness, impressions should be your driving metric.
 If you want your audience to engage with specific information, clicks might be the best way to measure success.